juw0n/pythonForCloud/advancePython/Readme.md

 Python Directories
 Python has an inbuilt os module which provides us with many useful method/function to work with directories, sub-directories and files as well.

+Python and JSON
+JSOn is a human-readale lightweight data-interchanging format.
+It is a syntax for storing and exchanging data.
+JSON is text, written with JavaScript object notation and is used in transmitting data in web applications.

+JSON values can only be one of the following 6 data type (string, number, object, arrays, boolean, null)

+Python has a built-in package call json which can be used to work with JSON data.

+You can convert Python objects of the following types, into JSON strings:

+1. dict
+2. list
+3. tuple
+4. string
+5. int
+6. float
+7. True
+8. False
+9. None

 """